blolol/minecraft-mod-packs/packs/perkpack-4/README.md

 ### Helpful tips

-* **Optional mods:** When you start the game, a window will appear prompting you to select from a list of optional mods, such as Distant Horizons and Xaero's Minimap.
-Some, such as Distant Horizons, are optional for technical reasons (they don't work on Macs, for example).
-Others, like Xaero's map mods and Jade, are disabled by default in case you'd prefer to play the game in a more "vanilla" fashion, without knowing exactly where you are and what you're looking at.
+* **Optional mods:** When you start the game, a window will appear prompting you to select from a list of optional mods, such as Distant Horizons.
 Each time you launch the game, you'll have a few seconds to click a button to reconfigure the optional mods, so you can enable or disable any of them at any time.
 * **Borderless windowed mode:** In video settings, you can toggle "fullscreen" to "borderless", thanks to [Cubes Without Borders](https://modrinth.com/mod/cubes-without-borders).
 * **Shaders:** Press <kbd>o</kbd> to choose a shader pack, and <kbd>k</kbd> to toggle them on and off.
 * **Zooming:** Press <kbd>c</kbd> and use your mouse wheel to zoom using the [Ok Zoomer](https://modrinth.com/mod/ok-zoomer) mod.
-* **Maps:** If you chose to enable Xaero's Minimap and/or Xaero's World Map:
+* **Maps:** You can mix and match a minimap on your HUD and a full-screen world map.
+Both are highly configurable.
   * Press <kbd>m</kbd> to open [Xaero's World Map](https://modrinth.com/mod/xaeros-world-map).
-  * [Xaero's Minimap](https://modrinth.com/mod/xaeros-minimap) is enabled by default, but there's no default keybind to toggle it on and off.
-You can assign one in the game's key bindings screen.
+  * Press <kbd>n</kbd> to toggle [Xaero's Minimap](https://modrinth.com/mod/xaeros-minimap).
+* **[Jade](https://modrinth.com/mod/jade)** can show you details about the block or entity you're looking at.
+Press <kbd>1</kbd> on your numpad to toggle it.
 * **[Horse Buff](https://modrinth.com/mod/horsebuff)** prevents saddled horses from wandering, so you don't need to carry a lead and a fence post.
 Horses also no longer sink in water, so you can swim across rivers without dismounting.
 There are a couple of other useful features as well; check the mod's page for details.
-* The **[AutoRun](https://modrinth.com/mod/autorun)** hotkey (unfortunately defaults to <kbd>o</kbd>, which conflicts with the shader config menu; we recommend changing it to a convenient key like <kbd>`</kbd>) not only works for running with your own two legs, but also with boats, horses, and other mounts.
+* **[Auto run](https://modrinth.com/mod/autorun)** not only works for running with your own two legs, but also with boats, horses, and other mounts.
+Press <kbd>`</kbd> (backtick) to toggle it.
 * Want to **chop down entire trees at once, or dig out 3x3 areas?** Check out the special tools added by [Easy Emerald Tools & More](https://www.curseforge.com/minecraft/mc-mods/simple-emerald-tools-fabric).
 To easily see all of the available items and their recipes in-game, type `@emerald` (or any other part of the mod name) into [EMI](https://modrinth.com/mod/emi)'s search bar in your inventory screen to filter the list to items added by the mod.
 Left-click on any item to see its recipe.

 ## Resource packs